 1 tablespoon country Dijon mustard

 - Cut 1/2 orange into 1/4-inch-thick slices (rounds), then cut slices into quarters.
 Squeeze remaining 1 1/2 oranges for juice (about 1/2 cup).

 - Place wine, orange juice, garlic, dill, and orange slices in large sauté pan and cover; bring to a boil on medium-high.
 Reduce heat to low; simmer uncovered 7 minutes.

-- Check fish for bones.
-Season salmon on both sides with garlic seasoning and pepper (wash hands).
-Add salmon to wine mixture; simmer 3–4 minutes on each side and until salmon is 145°F (and opaque and separates easily).
+- Season salmon on both sides with garlic-herb seasoning and pepper (wash hands).
+Add salmon to wine mixture; simmer 3–4 minutes on each side and until salmon is opaque and separates easily.
 Transfer salmon to serving dish.

 - Add marmalade and mustard to wine mixture; cook and stir 1 minute or until marmalade dissolves and sauce thickens.
 Remove pan from heat; stir in butter (gently, so fruit stays intact).
 Pour sauce over salmon.
 Serve.